Primer: core concepts in electronic circuits

 Current is the flow of electric charges through a point in the circuit.
 Its unit — the ampere (A) — is defined as the travel of about 6.24 × 1018 elementary charges per second through a particular spot.
 That exact number, known as one coulomb, isn’t worth memorizing; the value is chosen to neatly relate the ampere to other SI units of measure, but it’s not used in any day-to-day circuit analysis tasks.

 The “elementary charge” in this definition is typically the electron.
-Resist the urge to view this similarly to the movement of solids or liquids through a pipe.
-For one, the process doesn't involve particles bumping into each other to transmit kinetic energy; instead, the drift of electrons is mediated at a distance through electromagnetic fields that propagate through free space and are not contained to the conductive medium.
+Resist the urge to view the motion of electrons similarly to the movement of solids or liquids through a pipe.
+For one, the process doesn't involve particles bumping into each other to transmit kinetic energy; instead, the drift of electrons is mediated at a distance through electromagnetic fields that propagate through free space.
+The mobile electrons themselves are confined to the conductor, but the fields are not.

 Resistance (R)

 The unit of resistance is the ohm (Ω).
-It can be defined a the resistance of a conductor that, when subjected to a current of one ampere, produces one watt of heat.
+It can be defined as the resistance of a conductor that, when subjected to a current of one ampere, produces one watt of heat.

 A resistor is a simple component that exhibits well-defined (and often high) resistance.
 It is commonly made from carbon powder mixed with binder, or from thin metal film.